Apress/beginning-cpp20/Workarounds/README.md

 ## Ranges

-At the time of writing,
+Similar to `<format>`,
-not all Standard Library implementations [support](https://en.cppreference.com/w/cpp/compiler_support) C++20 ranges yet (and if they do, not all range algorithms are working as they should).
+it took some time for all Standard Library implementations to add [support](https://en.cppreference.com/w/cpp/compiler_support) for C++20 ranges
+(and if they had support, not all range algorithms were working as they should).
-As a workaround, you can try the excellent [range-v3](https://github.com/ericniebler/range-v3) library of Eric Niebler.
+If you experience issues, you can try the excellent [range-v3](https://github.com/ericniebler/range-v3) library of Eric Niebler instead.
 We added the [header file](ranges) we used for this to this directory.
 The steps you need to get this to work are similar to those we detailed for [`std::format()`](#format), except that library needs to be compiled as well,